layoaster/dev-notes/Python Coding Standars.md

 ### String quotes

-Be consistent with your choice of string quote character within a file.
+Although the trend is to prefer double quotes `"` over single ones, be consistent with your choice of string quote character within a project.
 Pick `'` or `"` and stick with it.
 If the module you are working on already uses `"`, stick with it.
 It is okay, however, to use the other quote character on a string to avoid the need to `\` escape within the string.

 ```python
 # Yes: